gituser-rk/cmk_livestatus_trafficlight/README.md

 ## OS
 I've chosen Armbian as OS:
 https://www.armbian.com/orange-pi-zero/
-Downloaded and installed on a Sandisk 16GB uSD card as described
+Downloaded and installed at a Sandisk 16GB uSD card as described there.

 ### Preparation
 update linux system and compile the GPIO library